Print This Bible Study

 1) Pillars in the Temple

 The promise to the overcomer in Philadelphia that he will be made a “pillar in the temple” is, of course, a figure of speech.
 “Christ” is the temple in one respect (Revelation 21:22); and in another respect, Christ is presently building a temple.
-The temple presently under construction is being built with “living stones [Christians, who themselves are temples (temples of the Holy Spirit)]” (I Peter 2:5; cf. Matthew 16:18; 1 Corinthians 3:16, 17; 6:19).
+The temple presently under construction is being built with “living stones [Christians, who themselves are temples (temples of the Holy Spirit)]” (1 Peter 2:5; cf. Matthew 16:18; 1 Corinthians 3:16, 17; 6:19).

 The figurative use of “pillar” in Revelation 3:12 must, for the spiritual lessons being drawn, refer back to that which is literal; and for these spiritual lessons it seems apparent that the reference can only be to “Solomon’s temple,” where special, specific reference is made to pillars in the temple.

 (The only other temple built during Old Testament days was “Zerubbabel’s temple,” built following the Babylonian captivity.
 Centuries later, following a reconstructing process, beginning under Herod the Great, this temple became known as “Herod’s temple”; and this is the temple that was destroyed in 70 A.D.
-The grandeur of Solomon’s temple so far overshadowed the grandeur of Zerubbabel’s temple that the latter was looked upon as “nothing” in comparison to the former [Haggai 2:3].)

 The son of David, Solomon, built a temple for the Lord; and the greater Son of David, Christ, is presently building a temple.
 Revelation concerning the construction of the former has been given in such a manner that great spiritual truths can be drawn pertaining to the construction of the latter.
 The prophets recorded far more than just Jewish history.
 Their writings, recorded under the supernatural direction of the Holy Spirit, are filled with significance and meaning.